fabianmichael/kirby-markdown-field/README.md

 > ⚠️This field is a work in progress, we advise not to use it in your installations yet.
 Any help is most welcome, and will allow us to release it sooner.

+> README will need to be re-written properly

 [screenshot once published]

 <br/>